Our San Francisco Office

 Filing a claim makes financial sense.

-You can hire a Neale & Fhima, San Francisco lemon law attorney to represent you for free.
+You can hire Neale & Fhima to represent you for free.

 Did you know that the lemon law in our state contains a fee-shifting provision?
 Of all the unique aspects of California’s lemon law, this provision has probably done more to benefit consumers than any other.
 Here is how it works.
 If you win your lemon law claim, we collect our legal fees directly from the car company.
-If your claim is unsuccessful, your San Francisco lemon law attorney does not get paid, and you owe nothing.
-You have nothing to lose by hiring us to represent you in your lemon law case.
+If your claim is unsuccessful, we waive our fees and you pay us nothing.

 If you fail to act now, it may be too late.